bazilio74/SugaR/README.md

   * Copying.txt, a text file containing the GNU General Public License.

-  * src, a subdirectory containing the full source code, including a Makefile that can be used to compile SugaR on Unix-like systems.
+  * source, a subdirectory containing the full source code, including a Makefile that can be used to compile SugaR on Unix-like systems.